hyperledger/toc/project-reports/2023/2023-Q3-Hyperledger-FireFly.md

 We have onboarded 3 new maintainers to the project and one maintainer has transitioned to a new company.
 These new maintainers include Matthew Whitehead & Chengxuan Xing from Kaleido and Dzianis Andreyenka from Instincttools.
 Vinod Damle has moved to Fidelity Investments and will continue as a maintainer.

 The Hyperledger FireFly team has been working closely with developers at OneOf over the past year as they built a new FireFly blockchain connector for the Tezos blockchain.
-They also demod this new blockchain connector at a recent FireFly Community Call.
+They also demoed this new blockchain connector at a recent FireFly Community Call.
 This codebase is in the process of being open sourced and donated to the Hyperledger FireFly project.

 Community adoption updates: